xp44mm/Notebook/Compilers/Chapter 4 Syntax Analysis.md

 #include <stdio.h>
 #define YYSTYPE double /* double type for Yacc stack */
 %}
 %token NUMBER

 %left '+' '-'
-%left '\*' '/'
+%left '*' '/'
 %right UMINUS
 %%

 lines : lines expr '\n' { printf("%g\n", $2); }
       | lines '\n'
       | /* empty */
       ;
 expr : expr '+' expr { $$ = $1 + $3; }
      | expr '-' expr { $$ = $1 - $3; }
-     | expr '\*' expr { $$ = $1 * $3; }
+     | expr '*' expr { $$ = $1 * $3; }
      | expr '/' expr { $$ = $1 / $3; }
      | '(' expr ')' { $$ = $2; }
      | '-' expr %prec UMINUS { $$ = - $2; }
      | NUMBER
      ;
 %%
 yylex() {
     int c;
-while((c = getchar())==' ');
+    while((c = getchar()) == ' ');
-if((c=='.'||isdigit(c))) {
+    if((c=='.') || (isdigit(c))) {
         ungetc(c,stdin);
         scanf("%lf",&yylval);
         return NUMBER;
     }
     return c;
 }
 ```
-Figure 4.59: Yacc specification for a more advanced desk calculator
+Figure 4.59: Yacc specification for a more advanced desk calculator.

 Since the grammar in the Yacc specification in Fig. 4.59 is ambiguous, the LALR algorithm will generate parsing-action conflicts.
 Yacc reports the number of parsing-action conflicts that are generated.
-A description of the sets of items and the parsing-action conflicts can be obtained by invoking Yacc with a -v option.
-This option generates an additional file y.output that contains the kernels of the sets of items found for the grammar, a description of the parsing action conflicts generated by the LALR algorithm, and a readable representation of the LR parsing table showing how the parsing action conflicts were resolved.
-Whenever Yacc reports that it has found parsing-action conflicts, it is wise to create and consult the file y.output to see why the parsing-action conflicts were generated and to see whether they were resolved correctly.
+A description of the sets of items and the parsing-action conflicts can be obtained by invoking Yacc with a `-v` option.
+This option generates an additional file `y.output` that contains the kernels of the sets of items found for the grammar, a description of the parsing action conflicts generated by the LALR algorithm, and a readable representation of the LR parsing table showing how the parsing action conflicts were resolved.
+Whenever Yacc reports that it has found parsing-action conflicts, it is wise to create and consult the file `y.output` to see why the parsing-action conflicts were generated and to see whether they were resolved correctly.

 Unless otherwise instructed Yacc will resolve all parsing action conflicts using the following two rules: